-Effective September 1st, 2017 under the Child Care and Early Years Act, if the Children's Village chooses to use a replacement provider for children in care the Children's Village must enter into an agreement with this replacement provider before the commencement of care.
+Under the Child Care and Early Years Act (2014), if Children's Village chooses to allow the use of a replacement Provider for children in care, Children's Village must enter into an agreement with this replacement Provider before the commencement of care.

-Once the replacement provider begins to provide care to the children they are acting as a home child care provider and are required to meet all applicable regulatory requirements as set out in the Child Care and Early Years Act.
+Once the replacement Provider begins to provide care to the children they are acting as a home child care Provider and are required to meet all applicable regulatory requirements as set out in the Child Care and Early Years Act 2014.
+Requirements would include but are not limited to:

-Requirements would include but are not limited to: vulnerable sector checks, standard first-aid certification, review and implementation of policies, procedures and individualized plans and immunization.
+- Vulnerable sector checks - Standard first-aid certification and CPR Level C - Review and implementation of policies, procedures and individualized plans - Immunization